marionettejs/backbone.marionette/readme.md

 * "composite:item:rendered" - after the `modelView` has been rendered
 * "composite:collection:rendered" - after the collection of models has been rendered
-* "composite:rendered" - after everything has been rendered
+* "render" / "composite:rendered" - after everything has been rendered

 Additionally, after the composite view has been rendered, an `onRender` method will be called.
 You can implement this in